 - Increase equity and accessibility for women at work, including creating a Gender Advisory Council that monitors recovery from Covid-19 and ensuring governments create policy through an intersectional, anti-racist, anti-opression lens

-- Establish support networks for women entrepreneurs, particularly those in the BIPOC community
+- Establish support networks for women entrepreneurs, particularly those in the Black, Indigenous and racialized community

 - Create workplaces that foster mental well-being, advancement for women, and offer inclusive human resources policies (anti-harassment, sick leave, mental health leave).